russelsantos19/100-days-of-code/log.md

 **Thoughts**:   I'm a little bit busy today in applying for a job and preparing requirements.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 78: September 15, 2020 Tuesday

+**Today's Progress**:   I began a new page for my website where you can view and edit appointments.
+It is a table of schedules that contains information about the client, the patient, the service that is being availed, notes, room, and attending employee.

+**Thoughts**:   Now it started to get complicated.
+Hope to finish well and fast.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)